datocms/plugins/web-previews/README.md

 Once the plugin is installed you need to specify :

+- Frontends
+  - name: the name that identifies the frontend.
-- Web Preview Webhook: this hook will be called as soon as the plugin is loaded.
+  - preview webhook: this hook will be called as soon as the plugin is loaded.
 Read more about it on the next chapter.
-- Frontends URLs and names: the domains of the frontends that you want to pass to the webhook and link in the Web Previews plugin panel.

 Optional settings

-- Preview models endpoint: you can specify an additional endpoint that should return a list of models api keys that you want to display the Web Previews plugin panel.
-If this endpoint is not specified the panel will be applied to all models' sidebars.
 - Sidebar Open: to specify whether you want the web preview sidebar panel to be opened by default.

 ## The Previews Webhook